evert/evert.github.com/_posts/2024/2024-10-16-using-top-level-await-is-bc-break.md

-If a module uses flavor #3, it's compatible with flavor #1, but if anywhere in the dependency tree something starts using to-level await, suddently the entire tree ESM dependency tree switches from flavor #3 to #2 and breaks compatibilty with flavor #1.
+If a module uses flavor #3, it's compatible with flavor #1, but if anywhere in the dependency tree something starts using to-level await, suddently the entire tree ESM dependency tree cascades from flavor #3 to #2 and breaks compatibilty with flavor #1.

 I'm aware that Bun already has had this feature for a while, but nobody really